sablier-labs/flow/README.md

 ### 6. Withdrawable amount

-The withdrawable amount (wa) is the amount owed when there is no uncovered debt.
-If there is uncovered debt, the withdrawable amount is capped to the stream balance.
+The withdrawable amount (wa) is the total debt when there is no uncovered debt.
+But if there is uncovered debt, the withdrawable amount is capped to the stream balance.

 $`wa = \begin{cases} ao & \text{if } debt = 0 \\ bal & \text{if } debt \gt 0 \end{cases}`$